 In 1998, SEM received two grants from New York's State Archives and Records Administration.
 The funds enabled the school to begin a much anticipated and eagerly awaited project: an archive of the rich repository of records and mementos that chronicle the educational and social history of many of Buffalo's young women since 1851.

-Materials were surveyed, evaluated and cataloged by a consultant.
-An archivist was then brought in to arrange, describe and make accessible this unique collection of materials and artifacts, which now offer the school a continuous record of the education of young women from the middle of the 19th century into the 21st - a period of tremendous change for women and for Buffalo.
+Materials were surveyed, evaluated, and cataloged by a consultant.
+An archivist was then brought in to arrange, describe, and make accessible this unique collection of materials and artifacts.The SEM archive is a continuous record of the education of young women from the middle of the 19th century into the 21st - a period of tremendous change for women and for Buffalo.

-The Buffalo Seminary Alumnae Association, in its quest to preserve and promote the heritage and traditions of the school, has been the guardian of the Archives.
-Its members seek to realize the goals of providing a resource center for scholars; enhancing the historical record of Buffalo; providing Seminary teachers and students with primary sources to enhance students' research skills; and helping students appreciate the rich history of which they are both heirs and actors.
+The SEM Alumnae Buffalo Chapter, in its quest to preserve and promote the heritage and traditions of the school, has been the guardian of the Archives.
+Its members seek to provide a resource center for scholars; to enhance the historical record of Buffalo; provide SEM teachers and students with primary sources to enhance students' research skills; and help students appreciate the rich history of which they are both heirs and actors.

 Class of 1859